How to Buy a Queen Bee

 Pinterest Hidden Image

-Plastic cages with queen honey bees bought by beekeepers.
+Plastic queen cages with queen honey bees that beekeepers will buy.

 Where to Buy a Queen Honey Bee

+Time of year plays a big role in availability.
 Purchasing a new queen bee is very easy during the warm season.
-From late Spring through early Fall, finding a queen for sell should not be a problem.
+From late Spring through early Fall, you should not have a problem.

-If you live within driving distance of a bee supply, they will often have extra queens for sale during “bee season” – especially early Spring.
+If you live within driving distance of a beekeeping supply, they will often have extra queens for sale during “bee season” – especially early Spring.
+This is one of the best options.

 And believe it or not, you can buy a queen online and have her shipped right to your front door.
 Now, whether she will arrive alive is another question but many queens are shipped through the mail each season.